saezlab/liana/README.md

 ```
 conda env create -f liana_env.yml
 ```

+Note!
 NATMI and Squidpy are set by default to look for this conda environment.

 #### To use NATMI with LIANA, clone the lone modified NATMI repo into liana path by running the following in the terminal:
 ```{sh}
 cd *insert fullpath*/liana